ckaur5689/CapstoneProject_MLandAI/model_card.md

 These surrogate models are intended for academic and research use within the scope of the capstone project.
 The primary purpose is to demonstrate the application of Bayesian Optimisation with Gaussian Process surrogates and the UCB acquisition function to efficiently locate the global maximum of unknown functions with a limited evaluation budget.
 The models are not intended for production deployment or use on safety-critical systems.

-## Performance

-Give a summary graph or metrics of how the model performs.
-Remember to include how you are measuring the performance and what data you analysed it on.

-## Limitations

-Outline the limitations of your model.

-## Trade-offs

-Outline any trade-offs of your model, such as any circumstances where the model exhibits performance issues.